dahirsadiq/Customer-appointment-system/README.md

 * Manage users

-* Approve or reject appointment requests
+* Approve or reject or reschedule appointment requests

 * View and manage all bookings through the admin dashboard